benbusby/vim-hubbub/README.md

 - [Miscellaneous](#miscellaneous)

 ## Features
-Repoman supports a wide variety of features and GitHub API interactions, including:
+Hubbub supports a wide variety of features and GitHub API interactions, including:

 - Viewing/creating/editing/closing issues and pull requests
 - Commenting on and reacting to issues and pull requests